autioch/qb-log/readme.md

 qbLog.example('This will be example message');
 ```
 Definition of a printer consists of 3 properties.
 Each of them is optional.

-### prefix
-String, kind of namespace, that will be printed before the actual message.
+- `prefix=''` - string, kind of namespace, that will be printed before the actual message

-### showTime
-Boolean, specifies if the current time should be printed at the beginning of the line.
+- `showTime=true`- boolean, specifies if the current time should be printed at the beginning of the line

-### formatter
-This function will be passed the `prefix` string, which can be modified.
+- `formatter=(text)=>text`- this function will be passed the `prefix` string, which can be modified.
 However the length of the string should not be modified, as this would break the indentation of the messages. qbLog itself uses the `chalk` module, that colorizes font or background of the formatter.

-## Custom Profiles
+## Custom presets
-If neither `sysLog` nor `simple` suits You, instead of passing profile name, a dictionary of printer definitions can be passed.
+If neither `sysLog` nor `simple` suits You, instead of passing preset name, a dictionary of printer definitions can be passed.

 ```javascript
 const qbLog = require('qb-log');